fluttersample/test-front-end/README.md

 ```

-## 💥 Features

-- Light/dark mode toggle
-- Cross platform

 ## Running the Unit Tests
 Unit testing for Flutter applications is fully explained in the [Flutter documentation](https://docs.flutter.dev/cookbook/testing/unit/introduction).
 In this repository, From Android Studio
 - Right Clicking on the Class and select "Run"
+## 💥 Features

+- Light/dark mode toggle
+- Cross platform

+## 👀 Git
+- Please clone this repository in a new github repository in private mode and share with ID: fluttersample in private mode on github.com, make sure you do not erase my commits and then create a pull request (code review)
-## Support
+## 💎 Support
 if you have any questions

 send me message to Microsft Teams devmohamad3@outlook.com .